Yankee: New Netherland origin

+New England use

+Dutch colonists in New Amsterdam may have been the first to call New Englanders—specifically English colonists in Connecticut—Yankees.
+In 1758, British General James Wolfe also negatively referred to New England soldiers under his command as Yankees.

+The term was not used by New Englanders themselves until 1775.
+According to Merriam-Webster, New Englanders began to use the term as a self-descriptor after their successes in the battles of Lexington and Concord.

 Rejected etymologies

-Many etymologies have been suggested for the word Yankee, but modern linguists generally reject theories that suggest that it originated in any indigenous languages.
-This includes a theory put forth by a British officer in 1789, who said that it was derived from the Cherokee word eankke ("coward")—despite the fact that no such word existed in the Cherokee language.
+Many etymologies have been suggested for the word Yankee, but modern linguists generally reject theories that suggest it originated in any Indigenous languages.
+This includes a theory put forth by a British officer in 1789, who said that it was derived from the Cherokee word eankke meaning "coward"—despite the fact that no such word existed in the Cherokee language.
 Another theory surmised that the word was borrowed from the Wyandot pronunciation of the French l'anglais, meaning "the Englishman" or "the English language", which was sounded as Y'an-gee.

 American musicologist Oscar Sonneck debunked a romanticized false etymology in his 1909 work Report on "The Star-Spangled Banner", "Hail Columbia", "America", "Yankee Doodle".
-He cited a popular theory which claimed that the word came from a tribe who called themselves Yankoos, said to mean "invincible".
-The story claimed that New Englanders had defeated this tribe after a bloody battle, and the remaining Yankoo Indians transferred their name to the victors—who were "agreeable to the Indian custom".
-Sonneck notes that multiple American writers since 1775 had repeated this story as if it were fact, despite what he perceived to be holes in it.
-It had never been the tradition of any Indian tribe to transfer their name to other peoples, according to Sonneck, nor had any settlers ever adopted an Indian name to describe themselves.
-Sonneck concludes by pointing out that there was never a tribe called the Yankoos.
+He cited a popular theory that the word came from a tribe called the Yankoos (said to mean "invincible") who were defeated by New Englanders, and transferred their name to the victors as part of an "Indian custom".
+Sonneck found no evidence such a tradition existed, nor had any settlers ever adopted an Indian name to describe themselves, and concluded there was never a tribe called the Yankoos.

-Dutch origin hypothesis

-Most linguists look to Dutch language sources, noting the extensive interaction between the Dutch colonists in New Netherland (now largely New York, New Jersey, Delaware, and western Connecticut) and the English colonists in New England (Massachusetts, Rhode Island, and eastern Connecticut).
-The exact application, however, is uncertain; some scholars suggest that it was a term used in derision of the Dutch colonists, others that it was derisive of the English colonists.

-Michael Quinion and Patrick Hanks argue that the term comes from the Dutch Janneke, a diminutive form of the given name Jan (John) which would be Anglicized by New Englanders as "Yankee" due to the Dutch pronunciation of J being the same as the English Y. Quinion and Hanks posit that it was "used as a nickname for a Dutch-speaking American in colonial times" and could have grown to include non-Dutch colonists, as well.
-The Oxford English Dictionary calls this theory "perhaps the most plausible".